 Bell’s work with the survey took him to all regions of the new dominion; the range of his field endeavours was truly amazing.
 He is probably best remembered for his extensive explorations in present-day northern Quebec, Ontario, and Manitoba in the 1870s and 1880s, during which time he mapped the rivers between Hudson Bay and Lake Superior and reconnoitred part of the route that would later be adopted for the National Transcontinental Railway.
 He also explored parts of the eastern Arctic, serving as geologist and medical officer on Canadian naval expeditions to Hudson Bay in 1884 and 1885 [see Andrew Robertson Gordon*] and to Baffin Island in 1897.
 Bell subsequently became a staunch advocate of the Hudson Bay route from western Canada to Europe.

 In his fieldwork Bell embraced an incredibly diverse range of topics.
 He made notes on geology, flora and fauna, climate and soil, indigenous populations, and exploitable resources, and on many trips he collected specimens.
 This wealth of information is remarkable when it is realized that he performed much of his fieldwork without maps and had to do the topographical surveys as he went along.
 It is estimated that Bell, who was Canada’s greatest exploring scientist, named over 3,000 geographical features, prompting survey colleagues to call him the father of Canadian place-names.
 His gathering of information did not cease when he returned home at the close of the field season.
 One winter, for example, he sent a list of questions about the breeding habits of mammals to Hudson’s Bay Company posts in the northern districts.
-He also took a lively interest in ethnology, and his papers record a great deal of the oral information on Indian legends that had been gathered by Bell himself or by traders at his request.
+He also took a lively interest in ethnology, and his papers record a great deal of the oral information on indigenous legends that had been gathered by Bell himself or by traders at his request.
 As for his formal reports on his field activities, Bell’s data were not simply listed but were presented in such a manner as to leave no doubt that Canada had been blessed with a great natural heritage.
 He had enormous faith in the country and its destiny, and each field trip strengthened his conviction.

 Bell earned a number of Canadian and international awards, including honorary degrees, during his lifetime.
 In 1865, at the age of 23, he was elected a fellow of the Geological Society of London.
 A charter-member of the Royal Society of Canada in 1882, he became a fellow of the Royal Society of London in 1897.
 In 1903 he was made a companion of the Imperial Service Order, in recognition of his long public service, and in 1906 was awarded both the Patron’s Medal of the Royal Geographical Society of London and the Cullum Geographical Medal of the American Geographical Society of New York.
-Only one other non-American, David Livingstone, had been so honoured by the latter society.

 Despite such recognition, Bell was never satisfied with his position at the Geological Survey.
 He continually plotted against director Alfred Richard Cecil Selwyn* and then George Mercer Dawson*.
 Stubborn and arrogant, he regarded himself as Logan’s natural successor as director and believed that he had been unjustly denied the position because of his Canadian birth and his support of the Liberal party at a time when the GSC was considered a Conservative clique.
 He finally assumed the directorship in 1901, upon Dawson’s death, but it was only in an acting capacity and he was unceremoniously replaced five years later by Albert Peter Low*.